Zuyuf/nginx_notes/readme.md

-# NGINX Notes - TL DR verision
+# NGINX Notes - TL DR version
-This my personal notes about NGINX.
+These are my notes about NGINX.

 ### NGINX Basic